New Food Standards

 The School Food Standards

-The main principle is that variety is the key with a spread of foods across the week.
-Our menus include different fruits, vegetables, grains, pulses and different types of fresh meat and fish.
-Catering Leeds use fresh, sustainable and locally sourced ingredients wherever possible and are actively reducing salt, saturated fat and sugar in children's diets.
+A varied diet is promoted, with a spread of foods across the week.
+Our menus include different fruits, vegetables, grains, pulses and a range of fresh meat and fish.
+Catering Leeds use fresh, sustainable and locally sourced ingredients wherever possible and works to actively reduce salt, saturated fat and sugar in children's diets.

 The new standards apply across the whole school day including breakfast clubs, snacks, tuck shops and after school clubs.
 We have consulted with all our providers who have confirmed that their menus comply with the new standards.